alteh-union/org-helper/README.md

 ## Useful links

-Invite the main Production instance of the bot using top.gg: https://top.gg/bot/714175230809210952
+Invite the main Production instance of the bot using the following link: https://discord.com/api/oauth2/authorize?client_id=714175230809210952&permissions=8&scope=bot
+(invitations through top.gg are under validation)

 User guides for the main Production instance (the OrgHelper itself):
 - In English: http://alteh.org/orghelper-english/